 Wedding Tip #1: Picking a Wedding Date

-So many people asked Caoimhe “Why are you getting married in February?”.
-February is not the most common month to get married but their particular date only comes around every four years as they got married on 29 February.
+So many people asked Caoimhe “Why are you getting married in February?”
+February is not the most common month to get married but their particular date only comes around every four years as they got married on 29 February 2020.
 So how did they decide to get married on this day?
 Well the answer is pretty simple.
 They knew they wanted to get married in 2020 and as early as they could in 2020 (thankfully due to the way the rest of 2020 turned out).

 They got engaged in April 2018 and knew they wanted to get married in Ireland.
-Caoimhe and her husband.
-Pim I live in the Netherlands and therefore they were arranging an abroad wedding and they wanted to do this as easy and as stress-free as possible.
+Caoimhe and her husband, Pim, live in the Netherlands and therefore they were arranging an Irish wedding from abroad they wanted it as easy and as stress-free as possible.